 In your managed properties, expect that some things you didn’t expect to happen will occur and others you did plan for will take a different direction.
 Property management is like that.

 Property Management is full of change, and control systems will help you stay ahead of things and opportunities.

-Your lease documents across the property and with each tenancy will be the foundation of occupancy control.
-Get to know the leases, the tenants, and the critical dates in those documents with every property you manage.
+Your lease documents across the property, and each tenancy will be the foundation of occupancy control.
+Get to know the leases, the tenants, and the critical dates in those documents for every property you manage.

 The categories of activity that need to be monitored from a property management perspective include the following:

-- The marketing and leasing of vacant space to the local business community and potential tenancies is ongoing.
-Have a plan for targeting the better tenants in your location.
+The marketing and leasing vacant space to the local business community and potential tenants is ongoing.
+Have a plan for targeting the best tenants in your location.
 You can then fill vacancies from time to time as they arise.

-- The optimisation of rental should apply to the existing leases and the tenancy mix.
-Rents and tenants change through the year.
-A good way to handle that change is through a property financial and business plan.
-Know the differences between net and gross rents, and how those matters can be handled in leasing your properties.
+An excellent way to handle that change is through a property financial and business plan.
+Know the differences between net and gross rents and how those matters can be handled in leasing your properties.

-So these things are separately administered and managed on a daily basis.
-It is the job of the property manager to oversee and action any events within these categories.
+So these things are separately administered and managed daily.
+The property manager’s job is to oversee and take action on any events within these categories.

 Complex Property Challenges

-A complex property will have further issues to consider in property management, and in the case of very large properties, you will find that further specialised assistance will come from maintenance managers, lease managers, and administrative assistants.
+A complex property will have further issues to consider in property management.
+In the case of very large properties, you will find that further specialised assistance will come from maintenance managers, lease managers, and administrative assistants.

-It is interesting to note that the greater experience knowledge and expertise required of a professional property manager will put them in high demand when it comes to complex and modern properties today.
+Interestingly, the excellent experience, knowledge, and expertise required of a professional property manager will put them in high demand for complex and modern properties today.